 Thing #3: You would think Old English is actually German if you read it.
 It is.

-Germanic languages are what the Scandinavian conquerors brought with them when they poked at Britain’s eastern shore.
+Germanic languages are what the Scandinavian conquerors brought with them when the poked at Britain’s eastern shore.
 Back in the days when Athelred the Unready paid the Danes a protection racket that crippled the economy, there was no letter ‘Q’, and we had a few more letters ‘æ,’ ‘þ,’ and ‘ð.’

 HWÆT!
 WE GAR-DEna in geardagum,